MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/6-Schema/README.md

 ms.topic: tutorial
-ms.date: 5/15/2020
+ms.date: 1/9/2023
 ms.author: miescobar
 ---

-# TripPin Part 6 - Schema
+# TripPin part 6 - Schema

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
 The tutorial is meant to be done sequentially&mdash;each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will: